Career / Career Progression

 Get Others on Board: Soft Skills

-Unfortunately, in some situations you may find that your boss isn't receptive to your ideas.
-As tempting as it might be, going over or around your supervisor's head can do more harm than good, so tread lightly!
-The best way to get noticed in this scenario is to pause your efforts on the NOC and instead focus on improvements you can make at your individual workstation to do your job more efficiently.
-If you are achieving results beyond those of your peers, you will definitely get noticed.
+In this scenario, the best way to get noticed is to pause your efforts on the NOC and instead focus on improvements you can make at your workstation to do your job more efficiently.
+If you achieve results beyond your peers, you will get noticed.
 Patience and diligence will serve you well in the long run.

 Final Thoughts